 Will this course prepare me for a project management certification?

 Yes.
-This course will prepare you to sit for the Certified Associate in Project Management (CAPM®) certification exam and help you prepare for the Project Management Professional (PMP®) certification exam.
+This course will prepare you to sit for the Project Management Professional (PMP®) certification exam.
 You will need to set up your tests and pay any fees required separately.

 How can I learn more about the new PMI PMP exam changes?

 Learn more about the new PMI PMP exam changes.

 Are there additional resources available to help me prepare for the new PMI PMP exam?